Bookmark this page: www.oecd.org/iherd

 (1) The Institutional Management and Higher Education Policies, which reports to the Governing Board of the Programme on Management in Higher Education (IMHE) in the Directorate for Education (EDU); and

-(2) The Research and Innovation Policy sub-programme, which reports directly to the Committee for Science and Technological Policy (CSTP) in the Directorate for Science, Technology and Industry (DSTI).
+(2) The Research and Innovation Policy sub-programme, which reports directly to the Committee for Science and Technological Policy (CSTP) in the Directorate for Science, Technology and Innovation (DSTI).

 The programme ran from January 2011 to the end of December 2013.